Academic Operational Policies

-Students are expected to conduct themselves in a manner which exemplifies the values upheld by Loyalist College by preserving a safe, respectful and inclusive environment for all our college community.
+Students are expected to conduct themselves in a manner which exemplifies the values upheld by Loyalist College by preserving a safe, respectful and inclusive environment for all of our college community.
 Prohibited conduct is identified on a continuum based on relative harm to or impact on the rights of others.
 Cumulative or repeated behaviour will result in an increasing level of sanction, although the incident on its own may not warrant the recommended outcome.
-The Loyalist College Behaviour Responsibility Protocol (Appendix A) outlines the four levels of violation and the corresponding sanction in response to any behaviour contravening this code.
+The Loyalist College Behaviour Responsibility Protocol (appendix A) outlines the four (4) levels of violation and the corresponding sanction in response to any behaviour contravening this code.

-Further, no person shall cause by action, threat or otherwise, a disturbance that the member knows obstructs any activity organized by the college or the right of another member of members to carry on their legitimate activities, to speak or to associate with others.
-For example, peaceful picketing or other activity outside a class or meeting that does not substantially interfere with the communication inside, or impede access to the meeting, is an acceptable expression of dissent.
+Further, no person shall cause by action, threat or otherwise, a disturbance that the member knows or ought to know, obstructs any activity organized by the College or the right of another member or members to carry on their legitimate activities, to speak or to associate with others.
+For example, peaceful picketing or other activity outside a class or meeting is an acceptable expression of dissent.
 Silent or symbolic protest will not be considered disruption under this Code of Conduct.
-But noise that obstructs the conduct of a meeting or other regular college business, or forcible blocking of access to an activity does constitute disruption.
+But, noise that obstructs the conduct of a meeting or other regular college business, or forcible blocking of access to an activity does constitute disruption.

-Inappropriate behaviour that constitutes a minor or major offence as defined in the Loyalist College Behaviour Responsibility Protocol (see Appendix A) may be dealt with according to the procedures outlined in that protocol.
-Fair warning is given that we reserve the right to initiate a Violence Threat/Risk Assessment when a member of the Loyalist community behaves in a manner jeopardizing the safety and security of Loyalist College (Appendix B).
+Inappropriate behaviour that constitutes a minor or major offence as defined in the Loyalist College Behaviour Responsibility Protocol (appendix A), may be dealt with according to the procedures outlined in that protocol.
+Fair warning is given that we reserve the right to initiate a Violence Threat/Risk Assessment when a member of the Loyalist community behaves in a manner jeopardizing the safety and security of Loyalist College (appendix B).